pufferpanel/templates/README.md

 To add a template, please make a pull request following the existing location structure of the other templates.

-Make sure to include a `templatename.md` file to list any prerequisites, workarounds, or list things that aren't quite working right.
+Make sure to include a `README.md` file in your template's directory to list any prerequisites, workarounds, or list things that aren't quite working right.

 Please see [this documentation](https://pufferd.pufferpanel.com/docs/creating-pufferd-templates) for instructions on how to create your own template.